lkmokadam/MacroClick/README.md

 1. Tool can update it self from the preconfigured share path

-2. Creates the UI automatically on editing the conf file located in ./data/
+2. Creates the UI automatically on editing the ./conf/macro_click.conf file

 3. Supports multiple tabs to easy to manage the multiple test plans